cwangrun/BowelNet/README.md

 ## Dataset:

-We use a large private abdominal CT dataset with partially and fully-labeled segmentation annotation.
-Our dataset is organised as follows:
+We utilize a large private abdominal CT dataset that includes both partially and fully labeled segmentation annotations.
+The dataset is structured as follows:

 ```
 BowelSegData